valterUo/route-planner/Readme.md

 ## Advantages compared to HSL Reittiopas:

 The Route Planner is a lighter version of Reittiopas.
 It is meant to be used by people who do not need map and who want simple layout.
 My own experience is that I often make similar searches so the Route Planner offers those searhes immeaditely on the front page.
 Reittiopas does not provide data for routes that goes beyond the HSL-area altough Digitransit service provides data for calculating futher routes also.
-I can try to add that data for my service.
+I can try to add that data to my service.

 ## Future possibilities: